reagentai/reagent/README.md

   <img src="https://img.shields.io/github/license/useportal/reagent" alt="MIT">
 </p>

-# Reagent
+# Reagent AI

-> Graph based AI agent framework
+> Graph based framework for building full-stack AI agents

 Reagent is an open-source Javascript framework to build AI agents.
 It allows you to build AI agents with multi-step workflows by combining nodes into an agent graph.